Working out like a maniac, yet not losing weight? Science shows us that diet, not exercise is the key to losing weight more quickly and efficiently.

 This doesn’t necessarily mean 100% plant based, but I do suggest about 75-90% plant-based, and the remainder made up of high quality, organic animal proteins, as desired.

-A real food diet aide in weight-loss as it regulates hunger and keeps you satiated while delivering an abundance of nutrients through a relatively low number of calories.
+A real food diet aids in weight-loss as it regulates hunger and keeps you satiated while delivering an abundance of nutrients through a relatively low number of calories.
 When you eat real foods, they take up your stomach space, so to speak, and crowd out other less healthy foods in the diet, like processed foods, which tend to be lower in nutrients and higher in calories.

-So, if you feel like you’re working out like a maniac, yet the scale isn’t budging, take a look at your diet.
+If you feel like you’re working out like a maniac, yet the scale isn’t budging, take a look at your diet.

 One of the best places to start is removing sugar and refined foods, and adding in more vegetables and fruit.
 I know, I know, easier said then done.
 Browsing my recipes section is a good place to start, however if you want a roadmap completely laid out for you, support, and guidance, join us for EatSLIM.

 EatSLIM, is a 10-week online crash course in eliminating bad food habits and replacing them with healthy ones, as painlessly as possible.
 If you want step-by-step guidance, meal plans, and a support team to help you quit junk food, improve your digestion, and lose weight (in a fun and entertaining environment!), join us.
-I guide you through every step of the way, have regular Q+A calls with the group, and provide you with all the resources you need to get healthy for good.
+I guide you through every step of the way, have regular Q+A sessions with the group, and provide you with all the resources you need to get healthy for good.

 Maria Marlowe is a holistic nutrition and wellness coach who uses real food to help her clients improve their health, weight, and skin.
 She offers a 28-day healthy eating meal plan that teaches you how to batch cook, as well as one to clear up acne.
 Her most popular program is EatSLIM, a 10-week online group glass that guides participants to develop healthy eating habits that stick – and lose weight, boost their metabolism, improve their digestion, and quit sugar.